 Scholarships & Grants

 A scholarship is an award of money that does not need to be repaid or earned through employment.
-Some scholarships are awarded on the basis of a student’s athletic or other special merits.
-Others are given solely on the basis of academic excellence.
-Generally, scholarships based on academic achievement are called merit scholarships.
+The criteria for awarding are varied.
+Awarding can be based on a student's academic merit, community involvement, or special achievements.